kintone-labs/kintone-ui-component/README.md

 ⓘ We released kintone UI Component v1.0.0 on 04 March 2021 and now it is the mainstream.
 If you want to use it, please check [this website](https://kintone-ui-component.netlify.app/).

-ⓘ We will end the maintenance of v0 on 31 December 2023.
+ⓘ We will end the maintenance of kintone UI Component v0 on 31 December 2023.
 Please check [this announcement](https://github.com/kintone-labs/kintone-ui-component/discussions/1280) for details.

 ⓘ kintone UI Component v0.x.x library has been migrated from git://github.com/kintone/kintone-ui-component.